(You can read more details explaining how we are doing the dare here: The Love Dare with FirefighterWife)

 …Seek forgiveness regardless of how your spouse responds.
 They should forgive you, but your responsibility does not lie with their decision.
 Admitting your mistakes is your responsibility.
 If they have wronged you, leave that for them to deal with at another time.”

 They should forgive you, but your responsibility does not lie with their decision.

-Truth is, you can right now take personal accountability for your issues, apologize, work on them, get them off your chest and that alone will help you grow.
-Even if your spouse doesn’t see nor appreciate.
+Truth is, you can right now take personal accountability for your issues, apologize, work on them, and get them off your chest and that alone will help you grow.
+Even if your spouse doesn’t see or appreciate it.

 “Each one must examine his own work … in regard to himself alone.
 (Galatians 6:4)”

 Take time to pray through your areas of wrongdoing.
 As for God’s forgiveness, then humble yourself enough to admit them to your spouse.
 Do it sincerely and truthfully.
 Ask your spouse for forgiveness as well.
 No matter how they respond, make sure you cover your responsibility in love.
 Even if they respond with criticism, accept it by receiving it as counsel.

 How are you doing?
 Has it been easy?
 Struggling?